ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/material_editor.rst.txt

 |

-Roughness Sliders is used to adjust the roughness of the noise, the higher the value, the rougher the noise will be, so it will be more rich in details the detachment between the base material and the Fx material.
+Roughness Sliders is used to adjust the roughness of the noise, the higher the value, the roughness the noise will be, so it will be more rich in details the detachment between the base material and the Fx material.

 .. note::